wagtail/bakerydemo/readme.md

 The demo site is designed to provide examples of common features and recipes to introduce you to Wagtail development.
 Beyond the code, it will also let you explore the admin/editorial interface of the CMS.

-Note we do _not_ recommend using this project to start your own site - the demo is intended to be a springboard to get you started.
+Note that we do _not_ recommend using this project to start your own site - the demo is intended to be a springboard to get you started.
 Feel free to copy code from the demo into your own project.

 ### Wagtail Features Demonstrated in This Demo